 Can you reimburse yourself from your HSA

 Yes.
 Self-reimbursement is exactly how HSAs work.
 You pay for the expense out of pocket first, then submit the receipt to get reimbursed.
-This isn't a loophole — it's the standard process.
+That's the standard process.

-In Canada, the mechanics differ from US-style HSAs.
-With a Canadian PHSP, you don't have a personal account you draw from directly.
-Instead, your corporation reimburses you through the third-party administrator.
-The money flows from the corporation to you, and the corporation claims the deduction.
+With a Canadian PHSP, your corporation reimburses you through the administrator.
+The money flows from the corporation to you, and the corporation generally deducts the reimbursement as a business expense.

-This means you can pay for expenses whenever they occur, then submit claims at your convenience — whether that's the same day or months later.
+This means you can pay for expenses whenever they occur, then submit claims when it works for you, subject to your plan's own rules.

 Is there an HSA reimbursement time limit

 The catch: you need to keep your receipts.
 Without documentation, you can't prove the expense was eligible.
-Most accountants recommend keeping health expense receipts for at least 6 years, matching CRA's standard record retention requirement.
+Many advisers recommend keeping health expense receipts for at least 6 years, which matches CRA record-retention guidance for books and records.

 Tip: Take photos of receipts immediately after paying.
-Paper receipts fade, and digital copies stored in the cloud are always accessible when you're ready to submit.
+Paper receipts fade, and digital copies stored in the cloud are easier to find when you're ready to submit.

 Rules that prevent HSA claim delays